 You will want to bring a small grocery store bag that can be used to place any peels, wrappers or garbage during the trip.
 The second bag you will want to bring is a barf bag.
 Kids have a tendency to wind up needing it, at least once, on your road trip.
 And, it is much better to wind up with a bag that you didn’t use, then to need it and not have it.

 Road trips can be a lot of fun and a fantastic way of making memories that will last for years to come.
-And, with these healthy road trip snack ideas, you can pass the time munching and crunching along the way without a moment of guilt.
+And, with these healthy road trip snacks, you can pass the time munching and crunching along the way without a moment of guilt.